 Q: How are they with other pets?

 A: Larger animals may frighten them, and some animals like ferrets and genets will try to eat them.
-In my personal opinion hedgehogs should never have contact with any other animal including other hedgehogs, the risk of injury or illness is not worth the risk no matter how friendly your dog is.
+In my personal opinion hedgehogs should never have contact with any other animal including other hedgehogs, the risk of injury or illness is not worth the risk no matter how friendly your dog or other animal is.

 Q: Can I take my hedgehog outside?